wp-plugins/wp-live-chat-support/readme.txt

 == Changelog ==

+= 5.0.2 - 2015-08-05 - Medium Priority =
+* Fixed a bug that caused a fatal error with older versions of WP Live Chat Support Pro

 = 5.0.1 - 2015-08-05 - Medium Priority =
 * Refactored the code so that the live chat box will show up even if there is a JS error from another plugin or theme
 * Live chat box styling fixes: top image padding; centered the "conneting, please be patient" message and added padding